dk-fern/flaskWebApp-with-docker/Project Guide/3_Terraform.md

 **STOP AND COME BACK JUST BEFORE THE SECTION TITLED: *Write Configuration***

-It's simple, and continues to give more and more learning practice and hands-on experience.
+The guide simple, and continues to give more and more learning practice and hands-on experience.

 <img width="559" alt="image" src="https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/93fc71f5-2548-4534-8494-c92af7d142d2">